coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 039.md

 He explains that while the war has stopped, the conflict persists and war is inevitable.
 Rohan speaks up and says that those that go down the path of fiends do not get what they want in the end and that making a deal with the devil only gives the devil what they want.
 Ilxavar agrees and says he only wants the physical aspects and pacts have been attempted in the past and it was too much bullshit to deal with.

 Dia says that she does not wish to intrude any further as long as this is under control.
 She admits that we were concerned because those that deal with vampires rarely have good intentions and while she does not think preparing for a war that doesn’t exist is the best, she doesn’t think it is bad either.
 There is no morality in preparing for what they assume is the inevitable.
 She imagines that it will take them some time to gather what they need but we do not have time as a luxury.
 He asks if we wish to leave to the bridge, and Dia agrees: he is welcome to accompany us, or we may leave on our own.
 Ilxavar says we are welcome on _his_ expedition if we wish.
-The goblin scribe, [[Hushul WIP]], will show us our place to stay.
+The goblin scribe, [[Hushul]], will show us our place to stay.
 He finds a tent that currently has three people and we are added there.

 Dia sounds frazzled and apologizes for getting us into this situation and we can move on if we please.
 Arythas explains he has interest in seeing this battlefield.
 She starts doing what she needs to unwind as we wait for